 The Customer Threshold sliders display a range between 1 to 10 and indicate a numeric count acceptance level.
 As you move the Customer Threshold sliders to the right, you are increasing the number of the specific events the customer has performed historically that you are willing to accept – you are increasing your risk tolerance.
 Also, the set-point should be read as “less than or equal to the set number”.

-As example, if you were to set the Customer “chargeback” threshold to 5 then you are indicating that you are willing to accept a customer with 5 or less chargebacks.
+As an example, if you were to set the Customer “chargeback” threshold to 5 then you are indicating that you are willing to accept a customer with 5 or less fewer chargebacks.
 If you moved the slider to the right, to say 7, then you are increasing your risk tolerance and indicating that you are willing to accept a customer with 7 or less chargebacks.

 The BIN Threshold sliders display a range of 1 to 100 and indicate a percent (%) of total orders on that BIN.
 As you move the BIN Threshold sliders to the right you are indicating that you are willing to accept customers from a BIN with a higher percent of total transactions being of the slider type – you are increasing your risk tolerance.
 Also, the set-point should be read as “less than or equal to the set percent”.

-As example, if you were to set the BIN “chargeback” threshold to 50 (aka 50%), you are indicating that you are willing to accept customers from a BIN with 50% or less of total transactions resulting in a chargeback.
+As an example, if you were to set the BIN “chargeback” threshold to 50 (aka 50%), you are indicating that you are willing to accept customers from a BIN with 50% or less of total transactions resulting in a chargeback.
 If you moved the slider to the right, to say 70 (aka 70%), then you are increasing your risk tolerance and indicating that you are willing to accept a customer from a BIN with 70% or less of total transactions resulting in a chargeback.

 As a rule, BINs with less than 100 transactions will not be included in Transaction Select BIN blocking as there is too little data to statistically predict the risk profile of that BIN.